ewinapun/ewinapun.github.io/_projects/1_project.markdown

 Top: raw, cropped image of the microchannel; middle: processed B/W image of the bubble; bottom: screenshot of the program that tracks the bubble's length.
 </div>

+The results are actually comparable to that using impedance measurements.
+This is as expected, but this project provides a very useful visual indicator of the device performance, especially when impedance measurements

 <p>
   <img src="/assets/img/BioMEMS_project/impedance_pressure.png" style="width: 49%;"/>